 Visitors “need a place to stay right here in Beacon,” Dennis Swindell, an Airbnb host, told the council.
 “We push them to [visit] the city and that’s where they spend their dollars, going up and down Main Street.”

 Other residents said the income from rentals allows them to stay in Beacon despite rising costs.
 Renting on Airbnb for the last three years “provided an income that allows us to live and work in Beacon and not have to commute,” said Jessica Jelliffe.
 “This is extremely important to us as we are fully committed to being active participants in this great city that we love.”

-Andrew Kalloch, an Airbnb representative who specializes in public policy, submitted comments opposing the law and suggesting that Airbnb hosts should not be held to the same building code standards as full-time commercial establishments such as bed-and-breakfasts.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Andrew Kalloch, an Airbnb representative who specializes in public policy, submitted comments opposing the law and suggesting that Airbnb hosts should not be held to the same building code standards as full-time commercial establishments such as bed-and-breakfasts.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.